GlareDB/glaredb.github.io/README.md

 ## Contributions

 We welcome contributions and fixes to our documentation.
+For more information on contributing, see our [Contributing guidelines].

 ## Development environment